 As an Australian Apprenticeship Support Network (AASN) Provider, BUSY At Work can assist Queensland students and through our partner CoAct, we assist Western Australia students as The Apprenticeship Community.
 Our Industry Training Consultants should have regular contact with your Industry Liaison Officer (ILO) and will advise them of local employers wanting to add value to their business using school students in their region.

-With a Queensland school based apprenticeship or school based traineeship you will:
+More than just a job, with a Queensland school based apprenticeship or school based traineeship you will:

 - Obtain a pathway from school to work